cristinaventurini/AS4PA/README.md

 # AS4PA
-Assignments and final project for the course of Advanced Statistics for Physics Analysis
+Assignments and final project for the course of Advanced Statistics for Physics Analysis by Prof. Alberto Garfagnini, first year master course in Physics of Data, Padua.

 ***Assignements*** <br>
 Collection of assignements undertaken during the course *Advanced Statistics for Physics Analysis* by Prof. Alberto Garfagnini during the first year of my master course in Physics of Data. <br>